OWASP/igoat/README.md

 Step 4 is optional, but highly recommended for all iOS developers.
 Assistance is available within iGoat if you don't know how to fix a specific problem.

+Vulnerabities Covered:
+Reverse Engineering
+Data Protection (Rest)
+Data Protection (Transit)
+Authentication
+Side Channel Data Leaks
+Tamepring
+Injection Flaws

 Project Details - https://www.owasp.org/index.php/OWASP_iGoat_Tool_Project

+Project Leader - Swaroop Yermalkar

 To contribute to iGoat project, please contact Swaroop ( swaroop[dot]yermalkar[at]owasp[dot]org or @swaroopsy )

+How to countribute?
+You can add new exercises
+Testing iGoat and checking if any issues
+Suggest us new attacks
+Writing blogs / article about iGoat
+Spreading iGoat :)